Skip to main content

 CT Scan

-Often performed quickly to rule out:
+Often performed quickly to evaluate for:

 • Brain bleeding